jawaid101/DATA607-FINALPROJECT/PROPOSAL.md

 1. **Rselenium** - chosen for it's [headless browser](https://cran.r-project.org/web/packages/RSelenium/RSelenium.pdf) capability for getting around potential issues with embedded JavaScript.
 Used to extract daily data URLs
 2. **parallel** - chosen for efficiently processing remote data files using a local cluster.
 Used for all 3 data sets
-3. **readr** - reading remote CSVs
+3. **readr** - reading remote/local CSVs
-4. **Spark/sparklr** - chosen as a proof-of-concept for efficiently performing EDAs on large datasets in a (local) Spark cluster.
-Unfortunately, cloud based Spark services are either fee-based or time-limited
+4. **Spark/sparklr** - chosen as a proof-of-concept for efficiently performing EDAs on large datasets in a Spark cluster.
+Unfortunately, cloud based Spark services are either fee-based or time-limited so we will be using a local cluster
 5. **AWS S3** - we are looking into storing datasets on AWS S3 and leverage Spark's built-in S3 connector.
 However, S3 storage rate-limits may make this impractical (20,000 GET Requests; 2,000 PUT, COPY, POST, or LIST Requests each month)